 For more trademark news, click here.

-Google Inc.’s YouTube video-sharing website must defend itself against claims that it violated Viacom Inc. (VIAB)’s copyrights by letting users post clips from shows without authorization, an appeals court ruled.
+Google Inc.’s YouTube video-sharing website must defend itself against claims that it violated Viacom Inc. (VIAB:US)’s copyrights by letting users post clips from shows without authorization, an appeals court ruled.

 The U.S. Court of Appeals in Manhattan reversed a lower court’s decision to throw out the case before trial.